-I recommend that everyone have at least several rolls of these stretch wrap self adherent bandages as part of their overall First Aid preparedness supplies.
-Why?
-I’ll tell you why…
+Self adherent wrap.
+Also known as Coban wrap (made by 3M).
+Or simply, stretchy wrap for wounds – dressings / bandages (among other uses).
+I recommend that everyone have at least several rolls of these stretchy wraps as part of their overall First Aid preparedness supplies.

-The medical stretch wrap is excellent at holding gauze material in place against a wound, especially around an appendage.
-It stretches and adheres to itself when you wrap it.
-It can be applied on yourself fairly easily, quickly, and efficiently.
+The medical stretch wrap is excellent at holding gauze dressings in place against a wound, especially around an appendage.
+It sticks to itself.
+It stretches and adheres to itself when you wrap a layer or two, and can be applied on yourself fairly easily, quickly, and efficiently.

-The self adhering wrap material can be pulled really tight, or as loose as you want.
-For initial bleeding though, you want it fairly tight.
+The self adhering stretch wrap material can be pulled really tight, or as loose as you want.
+For initial bleeding though, you do want it fairly tight.

 First, know this: The best thing you can do to help stop the bleeding during an emergency is to “plug it” and apply pressure.
 What do I mean by that?